Pym/alfred-workflow-desktop-todo/README.md

 > All `todo` does is put a file on my Desktop with the filename given.
 That's it.
 I aggressively prune my desktop of old tasks and keep one or two on there at a time.
 Once I've finished a todo, I just delete the file.
 That's it.

-Desktop Todo allow you to create/delete empty items on your desktop from Alfred.
+Desktop Todo allows you to create/delete empty items on your desktop from Alfred.
 That's it.

 ## Usage